Michael Belov

-Michael Arnoldovich Belov (Михаэль Арнольдович Белов; born 21 November 2001) is a Russian racing driver currently competing in the Formula Regional European Championship with MP Motorsport.
+Michael Arnoldovich Belov (Михаэль Арнольдович Белов; born 21 November 2001) is a Russian racing driver who last competed under the Kyrgyz flag in the Formula Regional European Championship for CL Motorsport.

+Born in Lyubertsy, Belov debuted in SMP F4 in 2017 and 2018.
+He won his first title in Formula Academy Finland in the latter year.
+After another season in Italian and ADAC Formula 4, he progressed to Formula Three and Formula Renault 2.0, contesting the F3 Asian Championship, the Eurocup, and FIA Formula 3.
+He moved to Formula Regional European in 2021, where he achieved multiple victories and finished eighth overall.
+He improved to seventh the following year with MP and has retained his place in the series through 2025.

 Career

 Formula 4

 Belov started his professional single-seater career in the SMP F4 Championship in 2017 with the SMP Racing team.
 Belov claimed his first podium finish on the final race of the season with a third-place, finishing eighth overall in the championship.
 He continued in the championship for the 2018 season, claiming his first win at the second round in the NRING Circuit, winning races 1 and 3.
 He ended the season with five wins, finishing second in the championship behind Konsta Lappalainen.

 In 2019, Belov joined the Italian F4 Championship with the Italian Bhai Tech Racing team.
 He finished on the podium in the first two races.
 It was later announced that Belov would also contest the 2019 ADAC Formula 4 Championship starting from the second round.
 Belov won one race in ADAC F4 at the Sachsenring, finishing eighth in the championship.
 Belov failed to win during his Italian F4 campaign, however, finished second on five occasions, ending the season fourth in the championship.